Understanding “Joint Custody” Laws in Illinois

 Divorce & Child Custody in Chicago

-In 2016 the Illinois Marriage and Dissolution of Marriage Act was updated to remove the terms “custody” and “visitation” and substitute the terms “parenting time” and “allocation of parental responsibilities.”
+In 2016, the Illinois Marriage and Dissolution of Marriage Act was updated to remove the terms “custody” and “visitation” and substitute the terms “parenting time” and “allocation of parental responsibilities.”
 The purpose was to encourage parents to have a healthy and safe relationship with each other, reduce disputes over who would be the “custodial parent,” and eliminate making one feel the “winner” and the other the “loser.”

 Illinois Custody Law

-In a divorce situation, children are best off with schedules that allow them to have their lives disrupted as little as possible so they continue with their friendships, school schedules, and activities.
+When it comes to child custody arrangements, children are best off with schedules that allow them to have their lives disrupted as little as possible so they continue with their friendships, school schedules, and activities.
 Illinois law requires that parents come up with written parenting plans to determine the “allocation of parental responsibilities and parenting time” that are in the best interests of the child.

 It is always desirable for parents to come to an agreement on their own as to the time children will spend with each parent and which parent has responsibility for making major decisions in their children’s lives.
 Parenting plans should include which days of the year each parent will be responsible for physical custody of the children and which parent will have responsibility for making decisions in the major areas of the children’s lives, including: